rieve/learning-ai/README.md

 # learning-ai
-Repo where I will upload my AI learning journey, codes, and files.
+This is a repo where I will upload my AI and Quantum Computing learning journey, codes, and files.